cailloumagic/MedMNIST/README.md

 Before you can run the project, ensure you have the following installed:

 - Python 3.8+
-- PyTorch
-- torchvision
-- OpenCV
-- NumPy
 - tqdm
+- opencv-python
+- psutil
+- numpy
+- Pillow
 - imgaug
+- pandas
+- torch
+- torchvision
+- matplotlib
+- medmnist
+- torchcam
-- psutil
+- scikit-image

 # Contribution